ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/app-insights.md

 #### Check status of a specific report

-To check status of a specific report:
+To check status of a specific report, run the following command:

 ```powershell
 Get-SPOEnterpriseAppInsightsReport -reportID $reportID (for the given report ID)